peterhchen/AIU_CS850_Gem5_McPAT/100_McPAT_Calib/readme.txt

-1. Introduction: Before CPU/GPU Design, we do not have any verilog code.
+1. Introduction: Before CPU/GPU Design, we do not have any Verilog code.
 How do we know the PAT (Power, Area, and Timing/Performance)?
 We use McPAT (Multi Core Power/Area/Timing)-7nm for Power Model and Machine Learning with Feature Select and XGBoost Regression
 Here, we discuss the ML (Machine Learning).
 We also can use Deep Learning/Neural Network for better accuracy.
 2. Power Modeling Problem formulation: Static power and Dynamic Power